-The Civil Practice Clinic gives third-year law students the opportunity to represent low-income clients with legal problems in areas that include family law, public benefits, employment, consumer law, and estate planning.
-The Family Law and Housing Clinic provides students similar experiences and focuses on cases dealing with issues such as child custody, divorces, and landlord/tenant disputes.
+The Civil Practice Clinic gives third-year law students the opportunity to represent lowincome clients in the community with their legal problems.
+Although this clinic undertakes representation in a variety of civil matters, the primary areas of focus include family law, public benefits, employment, consumer law, and estate planning.

+Family Law and Housing Clinic